sharmapritika/sharmapritika.github.io/posts/regrid.md

 ## How to regrid the netcdf files?
 ### Here we will discuss two most common methods that are used for regridding: Tempestremap and ncremap

+---

+## Some points to keep in mind before you use the following techniques:
+* The variable should be assumed such that in any location within a grid, the values are same.
+For instance, flux density, precipitation, and temperature follow the rule.
+* Use density (g m-2 s-1) variables rather than mass flux (g s-1) as conservative remapping means the area-weighting summary or average.
+For GPP in gC/mon, the rule is broken.
+* the variable type should be *double* of dimensions.
+* run *ncdump -h* on the source file, if the masked data does not show as "- -", mask the data properly, see: [link](https://sharma-bharat.github.io/posts/ mask_fillvalue.html).
+* The masking and _FillValue should be link *1.e36*. e.g. the missing value of ERA5 dataset is *-32767s* and tempest does not recognize this fill and missing value.
+* The units of area variable are stredians.
+To get the area in km2 use a multiplying facor of 6371*6371 km^2.
+* If the data is of high resolution, use *tempestremap*.

+---

+## Steps for redrigging for both techniques:

 1.[TempestRemap](https://github.com/ClimateGlobalChange/tempestremap) (by Paul Ulrich) is a conservative, consistent and monotone remapping package for arbitrary grid geometry with support for finite volumes and finite elements.

 ```